IDEAS Program Initiatives

 This webinar will be designed to highlight the importance of and encourage diverse student recruitment for study abroad.
 Topics to be covered will include best practices in recruitment of minority, first-generation, and non-traditional students in study abroad, and practical tools for outreach and recruitment.

-If you have questions about any of these Capacity Building Initiatives, please email CBPSA@worldlearning.org
+If you have questions about any of these IDEAS Program Initiatives, please email IDEASProgram@worldlearning.org

-The Capacity Building Program for U.S. Study Abroad is a program of the U.S. Department of State with funding provided by the U.S. Government and supported in its implementation by World Learning.
+The IDEAS Program is a program of the U.S. Department of State with funding provided by the U.S. Government and supported in its implementation by World Learning.